-Expanded Dispatch Recorder, D-110, is a suggested training course in the National Wildfire Coordinating Group (NWCG) wildland and prescribed fire curriculum.
-It was developed by an interagency group of experts with guidance from NWCG Training under authority of the NWCG.
+Expanded Dispatch Recorder, D-110 is a suggested training course in the National Wildfire Coordinating Group (NWCG), Wildland and Prescribed Fire Curriculum.

+This course was developed by an interagency group of subject matter experts with direction and guidance from the National Interagency Fire Center (NIFC), Fire Training Group under authority of the NWCG.
 The primary participants in this development effort were: